amsliu/amsliu.github.io/index.md

 <a href="https://drive.google.com/file/d/15quMCIBtmGGdItx4joD2IG5SlSXQ5ojA/view?usp=sharing" target="_blank">Amson Liu's Resume</a>
 <br>

-🔍 Seeking: Technical Writer/ Technical Editor/ Content Developer/ Content Designer
+🔍 Seeking: Technical Writer/ Content Developer/ Cloud and Cybersecurity roles

 About Me:

 • Most recently working as a technical writer at Aquent for Microsoft (contract) on a variety of support and end user documentation.<br>
 • 2+ years of technical writing experience as a Content Developer for Microsoft Entra (Azure AD) products such as PIM and Access Reviews.<br>
 • 1+ years of support engineering experience with the Azure Enterprise (EA) subscriptions and billing support team.<br>
-• Microsoft Certified in Azure Fundamentals (AZ-900).<br>
+• Microsoft Certified in Azure Fundamentals (AZ-900) and Security, Compliance, and Identity (SC-900).<br>
 • Working abroad experience as an ALT in Japan.<br>

 ⭐ Why You Should Consider Me: